Computing $p$-presentation distances is hard: Computing in multiparameter persistence

-CI problems were first introduced in \cite{bjerkevik2017computational} and subsequently shown to be NP-hard to solve in \cite{bjerkevik2020computing}. \begin{definition} A constrained invertibility problem (over the finite field $\mathbb{F}$), or a CI problem for short, is a pair $(\Pp,\Q)$ of $n\times n$-matrices where each entry of the matrices is either $0$ or $*$.
+Constrained invertibility problems, or CI problems for short, were first introduced in \cite{bjerkevik2017computational} and subsequently shown to be NP-hard to solve in \cite{bjerkevik2020computing}. \begin{definition} A constrained invertibility (CI) problem (over the finite field $\mathbb{F}$) is a pair $(\Pp,\Q)$ of $n\times n$-matrices where each entry of the matrices is either $0$ or $*$.
 A solution of a CI problem is a pair $(A,B)$ of $n\times n$-matrices with entries in $\F$ such that $B = A^{-1}$, and if $\Pp_{i,j} = 0$, then $A_{i,j} = 0$, and if $\Q_{i,j} = 0$, then $B_{i,j} = 0$. \end{definition}

-\begin{example} The following shows a CI problem and a solution of it \end{example}
+\begin{example} The following shows a CI problem and a solution of it. \end{example}

-\begin{example} The following instance of a CI problem has no solution, because the (1, 1) entry of the product is always 0, no matter what values are chosen.
+\begin{example} The following instance of a CI problem has no solution, because the (1, 1) entry of the product is always 0, no matter what values are chosen. \end{example}